francisconunesnavarro/devcase-streaming/README.md

 Your application should run for 20 seconds or stop on the third occurence of a user with first name "Sytac" (without quotes) on any of the three platforms (not necessarily the same platform).

-During this period, you will have to collect all the events produced by all 3 endpoints and for each user encountered, retrieve:
+During this period, you will have to collect all the events produced by all 3 platforms and for each user encountered, retrieve:
 + their user id
 + their name and surname